weblab-staff/website/src/views/content/articles/prizes.md

 **Prize: $500**

 Awarded to the team (among all submissions) that receives the most Facebook likes.
 Votes will open when semifinalists are announced and will close during the awards ceremony.

-## Sponsor Prizes

-### MIT Open Learning Canvas Prize

-**Prize: $500**

-Awarded to the team that creates a project that can best be integrated with the Canvas API.

-### Gather Innovation Prize

-**Prize: $1,500**

-Gather’s mission is creating opportunity and connection for people, no matter where they are.
-We’ll award the Gather Innovation Prize to the project that we feel best embodies our mission!

-### Next Jump Human Innovation Prize

-**Prize: $1,000**

-Next Jump is a deliberately developmental organization focused on enhancing the performance of teams and leaders by improving judgement, decision making, self-awareness.
-An organization or team’s most important asset is their people.
-Next Jump is sponsoring a $1,000 prize for the team that creates the most innovative human capital tool to enhance performance and decision making.

-Good luck!